 - Noodle Incident:

-- We never find out exactly how the Doctor and Martha get stranded in past as part of the angels' plan to get the phonebox.
+- We never find out exactly how the Doctor and Martha got stranded in the past as part of the Angels' plan to get the phonebox.

 - We never find out what the Doctor and Martha were doing in 2007, considering that (from a linear, subjective viewpoint) Martha first met the Doctor in 2008.
-This means there were two Marthas in London simultaneously, putting her at risk of being affected by the Blinovitch Limitation Effect.
+This means there were two Marthas in London simultaneously, putting her at risk of the Blinovitch Limitation Effect.

 - Nothing Is Scarier: We never actually see an Angel send anyone back in time.
 We only see the people they've sent back after they've been sent back.
-In part this is because of the fourth wall-breaking nature of the Angels' portrayal (see Paranoia Fuel below), but in part it's because imagining them creeping up on you is much scarier.
+In part this is because of the fourth wall-breaking nature of the Angels' portrayal (see Paranoia Fuel on the YMMV page), but in part it's because imagining them creeping up on you is much scarier.